 Perhaps the most breathtaking natural phenomenon on earth is a total solar eclipse.
-Although the sun is 400 times larger than the moon, it is 400 times further away, and so both look to be almost exactly the same size in the sky.
+Some years ago, I experienced a total solar eclipse and, although the sun was unfortunately obscured by cloud, the eerie darkness and chill wind that immediately arose were spinetingling.
+Although it is 400 times larger than the moon, the sun is 400 times further away, and so both look to be almost exactly the same size in the sky.
 This means that on rare occasions, when the alignments are precisely correct, the moon will block out the light from the intensely bright photosphere of the sun for just two minutes or so, which enables us to observe the sun's thin faint chromosphere and the spectacular corona with its huge prominences.
 The region of totality is no more than about 200 km (120 miles) across, and it races across the surface of the earth from west to east.